tokamak-network/tokamak-dao-contracts/docs/en/dao-upgraded-en.md

 ## Changes from the existing DAOCommittee

-### 1. Added createLayer2Candidate function
+### 1. Added createCandidateAddOn function
-In TON StakingV2, a Layer2Candidate different from the existing Candidate has been added.
-Accordingly, the Layer2Candidate can be added in the DAO.
+In TONStakingV2, a Candidate of Layer2 different from the existing Candidate has been added.
+When the function is executed, a Candidate is created in the CandidateAddOnFactory registered in the DAO.
-For more information,You can check it at the following [Link](https://github.com/tokamak-network/ton-staking-v2/blob/codeReview/docs/en/ton-staking-v2.md#add-layer2candidate).
+You can check the details of the process of registering a new Candidate using the createCandidateAddOn function on the following [Link](https://github.com/tokamak-network/ton-staking-v2/blob/ton-staking-v2/docs/en/ton-staking-v2.md#register-candidateaddon).

 ### 2. Added setCandidateAddOnFactory function
-With the addition of CandidateAddOn in TON StakingV2, the candidateAddOnFactory used in the function must be set.
-Accordingly, a new function setCandidateAddOnFactory has been added to set the value.
+In TONStakingV2, a candidate from Layer2 that is different from the existing candidate has been added.
+Accordingly, the factory address is set so that the candidate can be added using the corresponding CandidateAddOn function in DAO.
+You can check the details of the CandidateAddOnFactory Contract on the following [Link](https://github.com/tokamak-network/ton-staking-v2/blob/ton-staking-v2/docs/kr/ton-staking-v2.md#candidateaddonfactory).

 ### 3. Added setLayer2Manager function
-When creating a Layer2Candidate via the createLayer2Candidate function, the permission to call the function is restricted to only Layer2ManagerContract.
-Set the Layer2Manager address to verify that the call was actually made from Layer2ManagerContract.
+When creating a Layer2Candidate using the createCandidateAddOn function, the authority to call the function is limited to only those from Layer2ManagerContract.
+By setting the Layer2Manager address, check whether the call was made from Layer2ManagerContract.

-### 4. Added setTargetSetLayer2Manager function
+### 4. Added setBurntAmountAtDAO function
-With the update to TON StakingV2, SeigManagerContract now interacts with Layer2ManagerContract.
-Accordingly, we have enabled layer2Manager to be set up so that SeigManagerContract can call functions of Layer2ManagerContract.

-### 5. Added setTargetSetL1BridgeRegistry function
-With the update to TON StakingV2, SeigManagerContract now interacts with L1BridgeRegistryContract.
-Accordingly, we have enabled setting l1BridgeRegistry so that SeigManagerContract can call functions of L1BridgeRegistryContract.

-### 6. Added setTargetLayer2StartBlock function
-With the update to TON StakingV2, it is now possible to designate a specific block in Layer2 as a reference point.
-From this reference point onwards, seigniorage can be calculated.
-For this function, a function that sets the value of the reference block has been added.

-### 7. Added setTargetSetImplementation2 function
-Added a function to allow modifying the logic of a Proxy Contract where the DAO acts as the Owner via the Agenda.
+Added a function to allow DAO to modify the setBurntAmountAtDAO function of the SeigManager Contract via the Agenda.

+### 5. Added setCooldownTime function
+found an exploitable point when changeMember is included multiple times in a single transaction.
+To prevent this from being exploited, implemented a cooldownTime period when executing changeMember to ensure that it is executed again.

+### 6. Added daoExecuteTransaction function
+In order to change the current state through DAO Agenda, there is a Minimum Notice and Minimum Voting period, so it takes at least 2 weeks.
+So created this function so that it can be changed immediately in an emergency.
+This function is available in MultiSigWallet.
+You can check the details of MultiSigWallet Contract on the following Link(https://github.com/tokamak-network/tokamak-multisig-wallet).

-### 8. Added setTargetSetSelectorImplementations2 function
+### 7. Added removeFromBlacklist function
-We added a function to enable DAO to manage the logic function of the Proxy Contract, which acts as the Owner, through the Agenda.
+If a DAO Member has more stakes than other Members, it is possible to maliciously remove other Members by calling the retireMember function and then calling the changeMember function.
+To prevent this, when the retireMember function is called, it is registered in the blackList and is prohibited from being used as a DAO Candidate any longer.
+This function is used to remove a Candidate registered in the blacklist from the blacklist.

 # Use Case